Our Technology

 Can I see a list of the specific products in your stack?

 Yes.
-We publish the primary tools by category on this page and we are open about which products we use under non disclosure for clients evaluating our operational maturity.
+We publish the primary tools by category on this page.
+We are also open about which products we use under non-disclosure for clients evaluating our operational maturity.
 The specific mix sometimes changes within a category, and we brief clients on any material tool change before it affects their environment.

 Do you resell the tools in your stack to clients?

-Some tools are client facing and resold transparently, such as endpoint protection, email security, and backup.
-Others are internal operational tools that are not resold and are included in the managed service fee.
-We distinguish between the two clearly in every proposal.
+Some tools are client-facing and resold transparently, such as endpoint protection, email security, and backup.
+Others are internal operational tools included in the managed service fee.
+We clearly distinguish between the two in every proposal.